 A quick freezing workflow

 In practice, freezing works best as a deliberate step rather than something you do constantly.
 A reliable routine looks like this: build and program the part, dial in your instrument and effects, audition it in the context of the full arrangement, and only then freeze.
 That way you avoid the back-and-forth of freezing and unfreezing every time you want a small change.
+If you find yourself rebuilding the same heavy instruments every session, setting up a template in your DAW with those parts already in place saves time before you even start freezing.
 If you are unsure whether a part is finished, leave it unfrozen and freeze the tracks you are confident about first, such as a finished synth bass or a settled drum bus.
 As your session grows, freeze in batches, working through the heaviest tracks until playback is smooth again.

 Things to watch out for

 Frozen tracks usually cannot be edited until you unfreeze them, so make your part right before freezing.
-Automation on plugins is captured at freeze time, so re-freeze after changing automation.
+Because automation on plugins is captured at freeze time, re-freeze after changing any moves.
 If a track feeds a send or return bus, check how your DAW handles the wet signal during freeze, since some render only the dry track.
 Keeping a tidy session helps you track what is frozen; see how to organize a DAW project.
 For the wider mixing workflow, the mixing and mastering hub has you covered.

 Frequently asked questions